Hgreen528/Hgreen528.github.io/README.md

 ---

 ### **1. Project Overview**
 Monogatari is a full-stack web application born from my personal journey of achieving fluency in Japanese as an adult.
-My own learning was defined by a process of heavy immersion—laboriously reading native materials while constantly cross-referencing dictionaries and grammar guides.
+My own learning was defined by a process of heavy immersion — constantly reading native materials while cross-referencing dictionaries and grammar guides.
 This project's core mission is to replicate the pedagogical value of that immersive process in a streamlined, user-friendly package.

-The application leverages a sophisticated AI backend to create unique, bilingual stories tailored to a user's specific learning level, bridging the gap between beginner textbooks and the overwhelming complexity of native-level content.
+The application leverages a backend AI generation pipeline to create unique, bilingual stories tailored to a user's learning level, bridging the gap between beginner textbooks and the seemingly overwhelming complexity of native-level content.

 To deliver a modern and highly interactive user experience, I independently learned and implemented the frontend using React, TypeScript, and Tailwind CSS.
 This involved leveraging LLMs as a development assistant to rapidly prototype components, enforce best practices, and accelerate the learning process.
-This project serves as a comprehensive demonstration of my ability to architect and deploy a complete, AI-integrated product, encompassing both a complex, distributed backend and a modern, type-safe frontend.
+This project serves as a comprehensive demonstration of my ability to architect and deploy a complete, AI-integrated product, encompassing both a complex, distributed backend and a modern, type-safe frontend from the ground up, culminating in a live, monetized application architected for a global audience and ready for its public launch.

-This project serves as a comprehensive demonstration of my ability to architect, develop, and deploy a modern, AI-integrated product from the ground up.

 ### **2. Core Features**

-* **Dynamic Story Generation:** Users can specify a target language, difficulty (A1-C1), length, tone, and more to generate a unique story.
+* **Dynamic Story Generation:** Users can specify a target language, difficulty (CEFR A1-C1), length, tone, and more to generate a unique story.
 * **Bilingual Reading Interface:** A clean, synchronized view displays the story, alongside grammar and vocabulary explanations, in both the target language and the user's native language.
 * **Interactive Vocabulary and Audio:** Users can hover over any word to get its definition and reading, and click a word to hear it pronounced.
 Slides and individual words feature text-to-speech audio to aid in pronunciation and listening practice.
 * **User Content Library:** Generated stories are saved to a user's account for future reading and review, with export options for Anki flashcard deck export to review and powerpoint export for teachers to use in teaching lessons.
-* **[Upcoming Feature] Passage Analysis Mode:** A new primary mode that allows users to input their own text for a complete linguistic breakdown, applying the same analysis engine used for generated stories.
+* **[Upcoming Feature] Passage Analysis Mode:** A new primary mode that allows users to input text they need help understanding for a complete linguistic breakdown, applying the same analysis engine used for generated stories.

 ### **3. Technical Architecture**